Last updated on March 28th, 2026

 See some art

-The Fargo-Moorhead area has two significant art museums.
-Both feature a nice mix of local, national, and international work.
-There are also a number of smaller galleries and shops.
+The Fargo-Moorhead area has two significant art museums, both of which are usually free.
+They feature a nice mix of local, national, and international work.
+There are also a number of smaller museums, galleries, and shops.

-Despite all of the colleges in the area, only Moorhead State University has a public gallery on campus.
-However, both the Plains and Rouke regularly host student and faculty exhibits along with work by artists from around the region and across the world.
+(Despite all of the colleges in the area, only Moorhead State University seems to maintain a public gallery with regular hours.
+However, both the Plains and Rouke regularly host student and faculty exhibits, along with work by artists from around the region and across the world.)

 The Plains Art Museum would be a must-see stop even in a much larger city.
 This state-of-the-art facility includes several galleries, workshop space, and a nice little gift shop.
 Regular programming includes intriguing exhibits of fine art and craft by both well-known and emerging artists from the region and around the world.
 There is also a full schedule of classes, seminars, performances, and other events.